goauthentik/authentik/website/developer-docs/setup/full-dev-environment.md

 ## Backend Setup

 :::info
-Depending on platform, some native dependencies might be required.
+Depending on your platform, some native dependencies might be required.
 On macOS, run `brew install libxmlsec1 libpq`, and for the CLI tools `brew install postgresql redis node@20`
 :::

 :::info